SteelCompendium/data-md-dse/Bestiary/Radenwight Mischiever.md

   - Weapon
   distance: Reach 1 or Ranged 5
   target: One creature per minion
+  effect: 'If the mischiever is hidden when they use this ability, they can target
+    two creatures. '
 - name: Ready Rodent
   type: Triggered Action
   keywords: